How The Infrared Sauna Benefits Detox: Exploring the Facts

 Understanding the Facts Behind Detoxification Through Sweating

-Often, the temperature inside a sauna ranges between 150 and 195 degrees Fahrenheit.
-Once you enter the sauna, your body temperature increases exponentially, increasing the heat rate and pushing blood flow close to your skin’s surface.
+Often, the temperatures inside a sauna range between 150- and 195-degrees Fahrenheit.
+Once you enter the sauna, your body temperature increases exponentially, increasing the heart rate and pushing blood flow close to your skin's surface.

 A fast heart rate emanates from lipolysis, a process that breaks down the fat tissues holding toxins, releasing them into the bloodstream.
 Again, the sauna triggers sweating, hence opening skin pores.